 - The increase in the principal loan amount must be equal to or more than five times the loan closing costs.

 - The loan proceeds must be equal to or more than 5% of the amount being refinanced.

 Longbridge Financial is committed to offering you the best guidance to help you make an informed decision.
 We’ve provided answers below to some of the questions our customers ask most often.

 Interested in refinancing?
 Call us at 855-523-4326, or complete the form on this page.
-A Longbridge expert can discuss your situation with you to help you decide if a refinance is right for you—and give you more information on all the reverse mortgage options we have to offer.
+A Longbridge consultant can discuss your situation with you to help you decide if a refinance is right for you—and give you more information on all the reverse mortgage options we have to offer.

 Questions and considerations for reverse mortgage refinancing.